openskies-sh/aircraftregistry/documents/registration-identity-authentication.md

-# Registration Identity and Authentication
+# Registry Identity and Authentication

 This document details the technical implementation of identity and authentication for the registry.
 We detail the roles, privilages and the permissions required to access data in the registry.
 The goal of this document is to propose standard roles and privilages associated with API end points to ensure registry interoperability and queries.